Christening etiquette: planning the christening

 How old should the baby be?

 Two to six months is the usual age for christening.
-Please try to arrange it as soon
+Please try to arrange it as soon as possible,

 and certainly before the child’s second birthday.
 Most vicars will christen older brothers and sisters as well.